-Let me open by giving readers the definition for domestic violence.
+Let me begin by giving readers the definition of domestic violence.
 The National Domestic Violence Hotline defines domestic violence as follows:

 Domestic violence can be defined as a pattern of behavior in any relationship that is used to gain or maintain power and control over an intimate partner.